 On the home page, in the upper right, you’ll notice the link “LOGIN TO YOUR ACCOUNT?”
 Click the appropriate FORGOT? and enter Email or Username and click REQUEST RESET.
 You will be sent a with a link to site to the email provided on your CQI profile, click on the link.
 This will redirect you to the CQI Database and you will need to reset password.
 If the email provided on your CQI profile requires update or you need further assistance, please email firstname.lastname@example.org for information.

 Please do not create another account if you already have one.

 How come my name isn’t on the Q Grader list?

 In order to see your name on this list, we’re asking that all Q Graders please create a registration on our new database.
-Within 30 days, your name will appear on the list.
-To create a registration, please go here: http://www.coffeeinstitute.org/register
+To create a registration, please go to here https://database.coffeeinstitute.org/.

 I can’t locate my Q Grader Certificate.
 Where is it?